 We are also working on program visualization techniques for a powerful and elegant systems programming language called Rust.

-FP Lab and friends will be at SPLASH in Chicago in October!
+FP Lab and friends presented work at SPLASH 2021 in Chicago in October!

 🎉 Michael D. Adams will be starting as a tenure-track assistant professor at Yale-NUS!